email: roadarch@outlook.com

 Muncie, IN

-Mr. Lumberjack is over 20 feet tall and was created in the mid-1960s for the Kirby Wood Lumber Co. in Muncie.
-He wore a red plaid shirt at that point.
+The 38-foot tall Mr. Lumberjack was built in the mid-1960s for the Kirby Wood Lumber Co. in Muncie.
+It was created by Richard Kishel's Art Forms Workshop in Muncie.
+He wore a red plaid shirt originally.
 Sometime later, he was moved to the Timbers Lounge where he stands today. [map]

 Anubis